-My physical inspection of the roof void area was restricted to around the floored area.
+My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
+As a result, the roof void area was only viewed from the floored area.

-I was not able to inspect the sub floor area.
+I was not able to inspect the sub-floor area.